 “The battle to restore a proper relationship between man and his environment, between man and other living creatures, will require a long, sustained, political, moral, ethical and financial commitment far beyond any commitment ever made by any society in the history of man,” he observed.
 “Are we able?
 Yes.
 Are we willing?
 That’s the unanswered question.”

-Mark R. Peterson is Executive Director of the Northland College Sigurd Olson Environmental Institute and former director of Audubon Minnesota.
-This editorial appeared in the Duluth News Tribune on Earth Day.
+Mark R. Peterson is the former executive director of the Northland College Sigurd Olson Environmental Institute and former director of Audubon Minnesota.
+This editorial appeared in the Duluth News Tribune on Earth Day 2015.